VanillinT/cpz_docs/content/exchange-accounts/kraken.md

 ## Deposit funds to your account

 Go to [funding](https://www.kraken.com/u/funding) and put a daw in the field "Show all assets".
 Then click deposit in the desired currency or cryptocurrency and explore the possible options for depositing.
+Check out [the list of currencies](https://support.kraken.com/hc/en-us/articles/204585998) that can be used for margin trading on Kraken.

 ## Creating An API Key